ESG reporting: Everything you need to know in 2024

 ESG and the UN Sustainable Development Goals

 An important part of ESG is the reporting of the company's impact on the environment and society.
-This is done through climate accounting, which summarizes and quantifies the company's CO2 emissions, water consumption, resource consumption and other environmental impacts.
-The climate report allows stakeholders to assess the company's performance and impact on the planet.
+This is done through a climate report that summarizes and quantifies the company's carbon emissions, water consumption, resource consumption and other environmental impacts.
+The carbon footprint allows stakeholders to assess the company's performance and impact on the planet.

 Climate accounting for businesses

 Furthermore, focusing on ESG can also be a source of innovation.
-Companies seeking to improve their environmental and social performance are often forced to rethink and develop innovative solutions.
-This can lead to product and process improvements that benefit not only the company, but also society as a whole.
+Companies seeking to improve their environmental and social performance are often forced to think outside the box and develop innovative solutions.
+This can lead to product and process improvements that not only benefit the company, but also society as a whole.

 For ESG (Environmental, Social and Governance) principles to have a meaningful impact on a company's sustainability and accountability, it is crucial to integrate them deeply into the company's culture and strategy.
 This implementation process can involve several crucial steps:

-Companies should designate people responsible for ESG initiatives.
-These individuals or teams will be responsible for coordinating and overseeing the implementation of ESG principles.
-Their role will be to ensure that ESG objectives are integrated into all aspects of the company's operations.
+Companies should appoint people responsible for ESG initiatives.
+These individuals or teams will be responsible for coordinating and monitoring the implementation of ESG principles.
+Their role will be to ensure that ESG objectives are integrated into all aspects of company operations.

-It is important to define concrete and measurable goals within each ESG area.
-These goals could include reducing CO2 emissions, improving employee wellbeing and workforce diversity, or establishing robust governance structures.
+It's important to define concrete and measurable goals within each ESG area.
+These goals can include reducing carbon emissions, improving employee well-being and workforce diversity, or establishing robust governance structures.

-Companies are required to formulate and implement ESG policies that set out the specific guidelines and procedures to achieve their goals.
-These policies can include everything from sustainable sourcing guidelines to procedures for promoting diversity and inclusion.
+Companies must formulate and implement ESG policies that set out the specific guidelines and procedures to meet the set goals.
+These policies can range from sustainable sourcing guidelines to procedures to promote diversity and inclusion.

 ESG should be incorporated into all aspects of the company's decision-making process.
 This can include assessing ESG risks and opportunities in investment decisions, product development and supplier assessment.